Egg Salad Without Mayo (+ a surprising substitute)

 Egg Salad Without Mayo

-Egg salad without mayo is a light twist on a classic egg salad recipe.
-Add this to your budget-friendly meals and high-protein recipes!
+This egg salad without mayo is a lighter, healthier twist on a classic egg salad recipe.
+It's perfect for weeky meal prep and easy summer salads!

 Print This Recipe Pin This to Pinterest